phannan/OITStyleGuide/StyleGuide.md

 ### Common C++ Naming Conventions

-These naming conventions are prefered and you'll only use points if your code is totally awkward.
+ * Constants are all capital: `const int PI=3.14159265358979323;`
+ * Prefer a verb_noun or VerbNoun name for functions.
+For class methods the noun can be implied.
+ * Prefer nouns for data names.

+ * Name your variable something meaningful.  i, j, k are fine for loop variables.
+Otherwise single letter variable names aren't helpful and will confuse you and your reader.
+     * The reader should understand what the variable / method / constant does using the name only.
+     * Avoid doh! comments and name your variables well.

+ Note:  Many people also prefer to have standard capitalization for functions and classes ie:
  * Types start with capitals: `MyClass`
- * functions and variables start with lower case: `myMethod`
+ * Functions and variables start with lower case: `myMethod`

- * constants are all capital: `const int PI=3.14159265358979323;`
+ I never remember this, so I won't require it of you.

 *Note that the C++ standard does not follow any of these guidelines.
 Everything in the standard is lowercase only.*

-Prefer a verb_noun or VerbNoun name for functions.
-For class methods the noun can be implied.

-The reader should understand what the variable / method / constant does using the name only.

 ### Distinguish Private Object Data